Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 - "Login User Exclusion List" only supports "username", and doesn't support "username@domain.com", nor "domain\username".

-- Username in "Login User Exclusion List" is case insensitive.
+- The username in the "Login User Exclusion List" is case insensitive.

-2) In "Login IP Address/Network Exclusion List", add IP addresses of any server, for example Citrix terminal server, Microsoft RDS server, DNS server, web server, to prevent frequent user logon/logoff.
+2) In "Login IP Address/Network Exclusion List", add IP addresses of any server, for example, Citrix terminal server, Microsoft RDS server, DNS server, or web server, to prevent frequent user logon/logoff.

-The reason is STAS is to authentication users on workstation, not servers.
+The reason is that STAS authenticates users on workstations, not servers.

-In the example, I put IP address of DNS server and web server into Login IP Address Exclusion List.
+In the example, I put the IP addresses of the DNS server and web server into the Login IP Address Exclusion List.

 e) Advanced